dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 ```

 In above configuration class, ```KafkaConfiguration.java``` defined producer properties, consumer properties, kafkaConsumerFactory, kafkaProducerFactory.
 So factory
-beans are defined at ```KafkaConfiguration.java```, we can create independent consumers and producers with help of these factory classes.
+beans are defined at ```KafkaConfiguration.java```, independent consumers and producers can be created with help of these factory classes.

 For consumers and producers properties; these are mostly mandatory fields to set.

 ####Producer Properties

 ###### ProducerConfig.BOOTSTRAP_SERVERS_CONFIG
 It is the address of the broker.
-In a kafka cluster this field has more than one value which are seperated via comma.
+In a kafka cluster this field has more than one value which are separated via comma.
 In our example we are running one Kafka broker, which is not a good example in real world kafka application,
 where address is coming from ```kafka.bootstrap.servers``` environment variable which is set in ```docker-compose.yml``` as an environment variable.

 ###### ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG
 Every record(message) sent to Kafka has a key and value, and before send the record to Kafka we need to serialize that key information, Kafka is hold the data as
 byte arrays.
 So this configuration define the serializer class for key.

-###### VALUE_SERIALIZER_CLASS_CONFIG
+###### ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG
 So this configuration define the serializer class for value.

 ###### ProducerConfig.ACKS_CONFIG